puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resource_ordering.md

 This is where **resource relationships** come in.
 Puppet's resource relationship syntax lets you explicitly define the dependency relationships among your resources.

-There are a few ways to define these relationships.
-We'll start with the simplest, the **relationship metaparameter**.
-You include relationship metaparameters in a resource declaration with the rest of that resource's attribute value pairs.
+Though there are a couple ways to define these relationships the simplest are the **relationship metaparameters**.
+Relationship metaparameters are set in a resource declaration along with the rest of a resource's attribute value pairs.
-Say you're writing a module to manage SSH, and you need to ensure that the `openssh-server` package is installed *before* you try to manage the `sshd` servuce.
-When declaring the `openssh-server`, package.
-You would include a `before` metaparameter with the value `Service['sshd']`:
+If you're writing a module to manage SSH, for instance, you will need to ensure that the `openssh-server` package is installed *before* you try to manage the `sshd` service.
+To achieve this, you include a `before` metaparameter with the value `Service['sshd']`:

 {% highlight puppet %}
 package { 'openssh-server':